eyenikeyev/osticket-prereqs/README.md

 <p>
 7.)
 We will now want to register PHP from within IIS.
 <p>
-1.)
-Click on PHP Manager
+I.) Click on PHP Manager
 <p>
-2.)
+II.)
 Register New PHP Version
 <p>
-3.)
+III.)
 You will want to provide a path to the php executable file (php-cgi.exe)).
 Go to C Drive -> PHP -> click on php-cgi file.
 <p>
-4.)
+IV.)
 Restart the IIS Server
 </p>
 <p>
 </ul>